Let’s face it. Holidays are crazier than ever – it is so easy to get caught up in the frenzy that we don’t enjoy the festive times the way we should.

 In a revised study (2018) by the National Institute on Drug Abuse, it was stated that more than 30% of overdoses involving opioids also involved benzodiazepines.

 There are many people using CBD (cannabidiol) for several conditions including anxiety and sleeplessness.

-Studies have shown preclinical and clinical evidence for CBD in epilepsy, anxiety and schizophrenia.
+Studies have shown preclinical and clinical evidence for CBD in epilepsy, anxiety, and schizophrenia.
 Evidence points toward a calming effect for CBD in the central nervous system.

 A study “Cannabidiol in Anxiety and Sleep: A Large Case Series” was published in 2019.
 The average age of patients with anxiety was 34 years (ages 18-70 years) and for sleep disorders was 36.5 years (ages 18 – 72 years).
 Most anxiety patients were men and most sleep disorders patients were women.
-ALL were treated with CBD for the first monthly assessment.
+ALL were given CBD for the first monthly assessment.

 Results showed a more sustained response to anxiety than for sleep; patient records showed a larger decrease in anxiety than in sleep although there was mild improvement in sleep patients.

 The results of this clinical study:

 Safety is not an issue;